 SRLT Board of Directors

 Tom Aversa was born in Boston and graduated from University of Massachusetts, Amherst.
 He has a life-long obsession with birds and all aspects of the natural world.
 Early work experiences included stints with Massachusetts state parks, Massachusetts Audubon Society and both Boston zoos.
 Tom relocated to Seattle in 1996 to work as a zookeeper and environmental educator presenting birds of prey programs at Woodland Park Zoo before moving back to New England in 2010 to settle in Central Maine.
 His previous volunteer work includes assisting The Nature Conservancy, Washington Ornithological Society and Seattle Audubon.
-He has co-authored three field guides on the birds of the Pacific Northwest and currently teaches as an adjunct instructor at Unity College.
+He has co-authored three field guides on the birds of the Pacific Northwest .
 He and his wife Cheryl live in Unity.

 Jeff Guesman, Secretary

 Jeff originally hails from Pittsburgh, Pennsylvania although his formative years were in the greater Chicago area gaining an appreciation of nature with the Boy Scouts.
 His parents relocated to Maine in 1973 where his love for the outdoors was firmly established.
 He enjoys camping, kayaking, snowshoeing and snowmobiling, but particularly hiking the vast network of trails through Maine’s forests to its numerous lakes and mountain peaks.
 In the spring, you’ll find Jeff and his wife and family setting taps in trees around their home to make maple syrup.
 He recently joined SRLT as a land steward after retiring in 2016 from the U.S. military and related contractors after 39 years combined service in aviation maintenance, aircraft manufacturing and Human Resources/Labor Relations.
 Jeff and his wife, Gail, have three adult children and have called Newport home for 32+ years.